Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Manor Lakes has 39 active public transport stops, offering a mix of train and bus services.
-These stops are served by 7 different routes that collectively facilitate 2,675 weekly passenger trips.
-Transport accessibility is moderate, with residents typically located 412 meters from the nearest stop.
-As predominantly residential, most commuters travel outward; cars remain the primary mode at 77%, while trains account for 18%.
+Manor Lakes has 39 active public transport stops offering a mix of train and bus services.
+These are served by 7 routes that facilitate 2,675 weekly passenger trips combined.
+Transport accessibility is moderate with residents typically located 412 meters from the nearest stop.
+Most residents commute outward, primarily using cars (77%), while 18% use trains.
 On average, there are 1.3 vehicles per dwelling.
-According to the 2021 Census, a high 36.6% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, 36.6% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 382 trips daily across all routes, equating to approximately 68 weekly trips per individual stop.
+Service frequency averages 382 trips daily across all routes, resulting in approximately 68 weekly trips per individual stop.

 Frequently Asked Questions - Transport